 PostgreSQL supports SKIP LOCKED since version 9.5: With SKIP LOCKED, any selected rows that cannot be immediately locked are skipped.
 Skipping locked rows provides an inconsistent view of the data, so this is not suitable for general purpose work, but can be used to avoid lock contention with multiple consumers accessing a queue-like table.

 I think The Stig turned out to be Perry McCarthy and Ben Collins.
-Like the mysterious stick, there are amazing well-credentialed performers behind database systems.
+Like the mysterious Stig, there are amazing well-credentialed unseen performers behind the success of database systems.

 Followup Quarter-mile Drag-racing

 Quick responses to article replies from the Koutanov